The rank of sparse random matrices: Introduction

 The lower bound on the rank constitutes the principal contribution of \Thm~\ref{thm:rank}.
-Indeed, the upper bound $\rank(\A)/n\leq1-\max_{\alpha\in[0,1]}\Phi(\alpha)+o(1)$ as $n\to\infty$ \whp\ was already derived in~\cite{Lelarge} from the Leibniz determinant formula and the formula for the matching number of a random bipartite graph from~\cite{BLS2}. \footnote{While~\cite{Lelarge} only dealt with matrices over $\FF_2$, but the argument extends to other fields without further ado.} Nonetheless, in the appendix we give an independent proof of the upper bound as well, which is more direct and shorter than the combination~\cite{BLS2,Lelarge}.
+Indeed, the upper bound $\rank(\A)/n\leq1-\max_{\alpha\in[0,1]}\Phi(\alpha)+o(1)$ as $n\to\infty$ \whp\ was already derived in~\cite{Lelarge} from the Leibniz determinant formula and the formula for the matching number of a random bipartite graph from~\cite{BLS2}. \footnote{While~\cite{Lelarge} only dealt with matrices over $\FF_2$, the argument extends to other fields without further ado.} Nonetheless, in the appendix we give an independent proof of the upper bound, which is shorter than the combination~\cite{BLS2,Lelarge}.

+\aco{\Thm~\ref{thm:rank} implies a formula for the rate of a common class of ldpc codes.
+Such codes are based on random matrices $\A$ over finite fields $\FF_q$ with suitable degree distributions $\vd,\vk$.
+Specifically, a common construction of ldpc codes involves an optimisation over the degree distributions $\vd,\vk$ of the variables/checks so as to maximise the probability that the Belief Propagation message passing algorithm (or a variant thereof) recovers the original codeword from the received, noisy data~\cite{RichardsonUrbanke}.
+The codebook consists of the kernel of the random matrix $\A$.
+Hence, the rate of the code equals $\nul\A/n$.
+Since \Thm~\ref{thm:rank} implies that